NereaMe/launchstrategy_SQL/README.md

 # launchstrategy_videoservice
-(Company strategy) Launching an online video rental service using our existing movie licenses to stay competitive
+SQL -Launching an online video rental service using our existing movie licenses to stay competitive  (Company strategy)